of plugs and sockets

 plant in Mexico was founded, several others followed later.
 Nowadays

-focuses fully on products for automobile
+focuses on products for automobile

-applications; subsidiary companies are founded for derived
+applications; subsidiary companies are founded for connector systems

-activities.
+and solar electronics.
 Kostal is still a family-owned business.

 ||Krania.
 Manufacturing company of